-Line Managing: Senior Major Gifts Officer Major Gifts and Research Executive
+Line Managing: Senior Major Gifts Officer

-Appeal Project Manager

 We are looking for an emotionally intelligent, creative and experienced Major Gifts fundraiser.
 Someone with an intuitive understanding of the donor journey, in all that this means, and the ability to galvanise Trustees and senior volunteers to create an understanding and culture of philanthropy across the whole organisation.